-Raw Honey vs. Regular Honey
+Raw Honey vs. Regular

-Defining Raw Honey vs Honey
+Defining Raw Honey vs Regular Honey

 What is Raw Honey?

 When I collect or harvest honey from my hives, straining is accomplished by allowing the honey to drip from the honey extractor through a nylon sieve.
+Raw honey is never heated or pasteurized.

 What is Regular Honey?

-Processing
+Common Processing Methods

-To slow or prevent crystallization, honey packers perform ultra-filtration and sometimes pasteurization.
 As honey is extracted from the comb (separating liquid from wax) and moved through the commercial bottling process it is subjected to intense filtration under pressure.

-The down side is that some natural enzymes found in raw honey are sensitive to heat and may be damaged by heating.
+Also, it is often warmed or heated to facilitate the process.
+Some natural enzymes found in raw honey are sensitive to heat and may be damaged by heating.

 Pasteurization

+Some commercial honey is “pasteurized” – subjected to higher temperatures.
 The heat used during pasteurization kills naturally occurring yeasts and other substances that might contribute to spoilage and honey crystallization.
 This can be beneficial to consumers – especially those with weakened immune systems.

 But, the downside of pasteurization is that the process which kills the bad things – also kills some of the good yeast cells and damages nutrients.